Chris Fieggen – 1960s Pioneer Programmer

 That was when Dad shifted to a new “communications” department, headed by former boss Bill Collins.
 Over the next decade or so, they modernized the ANZ Bank's archaic telephone systems, implementing all-new infrastructure for both voice and data communications throughout Australia and overseas.
 Again – amazing challenges, into which Dad once again immersed himself fully, continuing in that role until his retirement in 1990.

 Of the 34 years that he'd worked for the ANZ Bank, I always had the impression that Dad considered his years as an Analyst/Programmer to be his finest.

 Dad often said – and I agree – that programming is more of a “thinking” exercise than a “writing” exercise.
 Much of Dad's programming was done while leaning back in a chair, hands behind his head, sometimes with his eyes closed, thinking through a whole problem to its solution before even starting to write.
 As you can imagine, this pose didn't go down well in the eyes of those bosses who happened to walk past Dad's office and saw their highly-paid employee apparently taking it easy!

 Like father, like son

-I guess I'll never know whether my own love of programming, or the idea of crafting something of real quality, stems from Dad's recollections – or whether it's because I already had those same personality traits.
+I guess I'll never know whether my own love of programming, or the idea of crafting something of real quality, stems from Dad's recollections – or whether it's because I already shared those same personality traits.
 Whatever the reason, I ended up largely following in Dad's footsteps.